zugriffsrichter/zugriffsrichter/README.md

 ---

 ## 🌏 About Me
--  Self taught **Frontend Developer**
+-  Self taught **Fullstack Developer**
 -  I make UI designs on Figma mostly, and use the designs to make the Frontend.
-And make the matching backend to it.
+-  I make Discord Bots in Python.
 -  I can Speak German, English, French and Turkish

 ---